jianliaoim/router-view/README.md

   isPrivate: 'true'
 ```

-You see, parameters and querystrings are supported.
+Parameters and querystrings are supported.
+Get this from store and render the page.

 ### License